 The Annual and Sustainability Report describes the areas in which the Group has considerable environmental, social and financial impacts.
 Reporting on local communities does not correspond exactly to the GRI guidelines; instead, examples are used from the most relevant operations to describe Vattenfall's impact and handling.
 Vattenfall's activities, performance and results are reported as an integrated part of Vattenfall's strategy.
-The reporting covers all of the Vattenfall Group's operations during the 2016 financial year, unless indicated otherwise, and the figures provided pertain to the 2016 financial year's report was published on 23 March 2016.
+The reporting covers all of the Vattenfall Group's operations during the 2016 financial year, unless indicated otherwise, and the figures provided pertain to the 2016 financial year.
+Vattenfall reports sustainability data annually, and the preceding year's report was published on 23 March 2016